hageslel/building_blockchains/README.md

 ### Still need to do the following:
-- Be sure to include all of the geth flags required to get both nodes to mine and explain what they mean.
-- Explain the configuration of the network, such as it's blocktime, chain ID, account passwords, ports, etc.
-- Explain how to connect MyCrypto to your network and demonstrate (via screenshots and steps) and send a transaction.

 - Upload the code, including the networkname.json and node folders.
 - Enter photos
 - Link install instructions